 The first benefit, of course, is increased food production across the whole globe.
-Scientific advancements and technological innovations have facilitated the ability to maximise yields, grow crops in and out of their natural seasons, as well as carry out real-time data collection and analysis for rapid adjustment of environments.
-These are just the tip of the ice berg in terms of the capabilities in modern agriculture.
+Scientific advancements and technological innovations have facilitated the ability to maximize yields, grow crops in and out of their natural seasons, as well as carry out real-time data collection and analysis for rapid adjustment of environments.
+These are just the tip of the iceberg in terms of the capabilities in modern agriculture.
 The result has been a boom in food production levels that would have been unthinkable just a few centuries ago.

 In fact, according to data from the United States Department of Agriculture (USDA), global production of cereal grains grew from just over half a billion tons in 1950 to just under 9 billion tons in 2015.
 That is an astonishing 1700% increase in just 65 years.
 It is no coincidence the world’s population also grew from under one billion to over seven billion in the same period.